Universidad Central de Bayamon

 The Verdict: The Numbers Don't Add Up

-The financial data raises serious concerns about Universidad Central de Bayamon.
-With a net cost of $4,827 per year and median graduate earnings of only $25,021 ten years out, the estimated payback period exceeds >50 years.
-For most students, the financial return does not justify the cost.
+We'll be straight with you: the numbers at Universidad Central de Bayamon are a real concern.
+With a net cost of $4,827 per year and the typical graduate earning only $25,021 ten years out, the estimated payback period exceeds >50 years.
+For most students, the financial return does not justify the cost - go in with your eyes open.

-Areas of concern include weak earnings relative to cost and a 34.4% graduation rate and concerning loan repayment rates and a long payback period.
+What to keep an eye on: weak earnings relative to cost, its 34.4% graduation rate, concerning loan repayment rates, a long payback period.

-Median debt of $9,393 against $25,021 in earnings is reasonable, though major choice matters significantly.
-Students in higher-earning programs will see better returns.
+Median debt of $9,393 against $25,021 in earnings is reasonable, though your major matters a lot here.
+Graduates in higher-earning fields will see the better end of this.

 Rankings & Links